 Transactions with or between Associated Persons may be conducted for each sub-fund with respect to the respective sub-fund assets, provided that such transactions are in the best interests of the investors.

-Additional information on the handling of conflicts of interest is available on the website at www.dws.com/fundinformation under Legal may lead to actual or potential conflicts of interest.
-Conflicts of interest arise when the custodian or a company affiliated with it exercises activities under the custodial agreement or separate contractual or other arrangements.
-These activities include:
+Additional information on the handling of conflicts of interest is available on the website at www.dws.com/fundinformation under Legal Resources.

 Specific conflicts of interest in relation to the custodian or sub-custodians